 Water is often a theme in Maya Lin’s work, which includes the Vietnam Veterans Memorial in Washington, D.C.

 In 2017, the American Planning Association named Rosa Parks Circle one of the top five public spaces in America.
-This fall, during Project 1: Crossed Lines, Rosa Parks Circle is home to an installation by artist Heather Hart.

 The shapes in the The River’s Edge reflect the wildlife typically found by a river, like fish and birds.